 Thai red curry

-Originating in Italy, pizza can now be found in every corner of the globe.
-Two distinct styles exist - the thin and crispy Italian version and the American deep-pan.
-This recipe follows the Italian method.
-The simple toppings are open to experimentation, so add a bit of what you fancy.
+Pizza can be found in every corner of the globe.
+Two distinct styles exist – the thin and crispy Italian base and the American deep-pan.
+This recipe follows the former.
+Experiment by adding whatever toppings you fancy.

 A truly British dish, fish and chips remains in the UK’s top three takeaway choices, despite stiff competition from international rivals.
-By making some simple substitutions, this recipe is healthier than your local chip shop’s offerings, but remains every bit as delicious.
+This version is fried in batter made from sparkling water which steams the fish, making it really moist.

 The last few years have seen a burger renaissance of meaty proportions.
 Gourmet chains have sprung up throughout the country and all manner of chefs have concocted their own interpretations.
-This recipe by John Torode is a towering example of just how good homemade takeaway classics can be.
+This recipe is a towering example of just how good homemade takeaway classics can be.

 Southern fried chicken

-Recent trends show that Britain’s takeaway habits have taken on a healthier slant.
-As such, sushi, with its fresh ingredients and clean tastes, is racing up the popularity polls.
-Tasty and easy to make, sushi is not as fiddly as it sometimes appears.
-It’s also great for getting children involved in cookery.
-Why not give it a try?
+Recent trends show that Britain’s takeaway habits have taken a healthier turn.
+Sushi, with its fresh ingredients and clean taste, is racing up the popularity polls.
+Tasty and easy to make, sushi is not as fiddly as it appears.
+It’s also great for getting children involved.

 What’s your favourite takeaway dish to make at home?
 Have you got any hints and tips?
 Share below in our comments section…